selimdev00/dnetnorf-ylno-ton/readme.md

 # Not only frontend

-Test project using react.js (ts), gsap, zustand & webpack
+Test project using:
+- react.js ✅
+- typescript ✅
+- gsap ✅
+- zustand ✅
+- webpack ✅
+- styled-components ✅
+- swiper ✅

 ## Demo